carpentries/carpentrycon/README.md

   - Sarah Stevens
   - Ouso

-Other members of this team are  Bianca Peterson, Sateesh Peri and Mina Zamani.
+Other members of this team are  Bianca Peterson, Sateesh Peri, Mina Zamani and Gabriel Salubi.

 *3. Budget*

   - Silvia Di Giorgio
-  - Jessica Upani (confirm?)
+  - Jessica Upani
   - Serah (will communicate internally with The Carpentries as a liaison)

 Other members of this team are Anne Fouilloux and Ouso.